aquanauts/python_interview/README.md

-# Aquatic's Python Programming Interview
+# Our Python Programming Interview

 If you have a software engineering interview at Aquatic, we'll ask you to use this prepared workspace to solve the problem described below.
 We're sharing it with everyone to ensure a level playing field when it comes to knowledge about technical interviews in the finance industry.